 - Innovation: always aiming to improve things, push boundaries and encourage experimentation

-- Integrity: striving to do the right thing and build trust
+- Integrity: striving to do the right thing, build trust and reinforce its reputation

-- In touch: understanding what is important to customers and communities
+- In touch: understanding what is important to customers, communities and colleagues

 Think about how to use your answers to show that you align with these values.

 Sample answers to the Marks & Spencer interview questions

 If you were given the following questions, here's our advice on how to answer them: